 I believe you're asking the wrong question, but I'll go ahead and answer it before I talk about the right question.
 Certainly there could be cases where a hospital might legitimately deny parents visitation with their son.
 For example, your son might have requested hospital staff to deny...Read more »

 Being on bond does not necessarily disqualify a person from having a lawyer appointed to represent him/her.
 The person may have become unable to hire a lawyer because he spent most or all of his money on the bond.
 Often the person on bond didn't pay for his own release, rather friends or...Read more »

 Of course he can ask for you or your insurance company to pay for the damages to his car.
 He has a witness to your driving into his vehicle.
 Go to his vehicle and take photos of the damage.
 If the damage still looks like it did just after the accident, you probably should call your insurance...Read more »

 Of course having drugs in your system can affect your probation.
 However, the fact that your probation officer is requiring you to go to detox means he or she already believes or actually has evidence that you have used drugs in violation of the terms and conditions of your probation.
 This means,...Read more »

 Gary Kollin's answer is correct.
 You can do nothing to get a person "de-naturalized" because no such legal status exists in the United States.
 Once a person becomes a naturalized citizen, he or she is as "American" as those of us fortunate enough to have been born here.
-And once a U.S. citizen,...Read more »
+And...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.